-British Snipers are among the best trained and most efficient soldiers on the battlefield.
+British and Canadian snipers in World War II were among the best trained and most efficient soldiers on the battlefield.

 Theirs is a very important job and in recent years, armies have come to understand that having their own snipers means many lives of their own soldiers are saved and great damage is done to the enemy.